 Xanthelasma (or xanthelasma palpebrarum) is a sharply demarcated yellowish deposit of cholesterol underneath the skin, usually on or around the eyelids.
 Although not harmful or painful, these minor growths may be disfiguring and can be removed.
 They are common in people of Asian origin and those from the Mediterranean region.
 Because of the hereditary component, they may or may not indicate high blood levels of cholesterol.
-Where there is no family history of xanthelasmata, they usually indicate high cholesterol and may correlate with a risk of atheromatous disease.
 A xanthelasma may instead be referred to as a xanthoma when becoming larger and nodular, assuming tumorous proportions.
-Still, xanthelasma is often classified simply as a subtype of xanthoma.
+Still, it is often classified simply as a sub type of xanthoma.

-An anaesthetic cream is applied to the lesions and kept for 45 minutes and all the lesions are removed using Co2 laser in a single session.
-There will be wound to the size of the lesion which will be healed within few days.
+An anaesthetic cream is applying to the lesions and kept for 45 minutes and all the lesions are removing using Co2 laser in a single session.
+There will be wound to the size of the lesion which will be healing within few days.

 The results are excellent.

 Get the best treatment at Almeka Medical Center for a healthy skin.
 Book your specialist, today!